The Rules

 Like any good competition, there are rules that all teams agree to follow.
 Some of the rule highlights include:

-• Exceeding designated length (by as little as one frame) will disqualify from awards
+• Rules on turn-in: as little as 1 second late will disqualify from awards

-• Content requirements to assure "family-safe" screenings and avoid copyright challenges
+• Content limitations to assure "family-safe" screenings (language, costume, etc.)

 • Film submittal rules (where/how to upload films and paperwork)